aarron-lee/SimpleDeckyTDP/documentation/add_language.md

 ## For Non-Developers

-Please open a Github issue with the following info:
+Please open a Github issue with the following information:

 1. Your System language